4strodev/4strodev/README.md

 ## Bio
-Hi there 👋 I'm a self-taught spanish web developer.
-Currently I'm working to increase my experience and my skills as a developer.
+Hi there 👋 I'm a self-taught spanish backend web developer.
+Currently I'm working as Full-Stack and web3 developer.
+Aspiring to work as Backend and keep learning more about, networking, microservices and software architecture.

 ## Technical skills
+- Typescript
-- Backend with Node.js and Go
+- Go
+- Linux
-- MariaDB
+- SQL database management
 - Angular
-- Some experience with Vue.js
-- Linux
+- Docker

 ## Soft skills
 - English